 As you will see from the title of the piece, I am a white British citizen which means that I belong to a nation with a history of colonising vast areas of the world during the time when we were known as the British Empire.

 We are the head of the Commonwealth, a collective of 54 countries in Africa, Asia, Europe and the Pacific, all of which were once ruled by the British Empire.
-That´s right, we conquered and ruled at least 54 countries in our time, all far away from British shores.
+That´s right.
+We conquered and ruled over at least 54 countries in our time, all far away from British shores.
 Commonwealth countries include many small states and islands yet Canada and Australia are still part of the Commonwealth, despite their size.
-We hold no power as such, I guess the Commonwealth is a way of honouring old ties that should never have been.
+We hold no power as such.
+I guess the Commonwealth is a way of honouring old ties that should never have been.

 Even outside of the Commonwealth, we meddled away in many other countries.
 The first pilgrims left British shores to travel across the pond to settle in lands we now know as the United States of America, displacing the Native Americans in the process.